When I talk to educators about making positive change in their classrooms and lives, this is what I usually hear:

 I’m just so lazy!

 I’ve got to stop being so disorganized or I’ll never accomplish anything.

 “But,” you say, “don’t I need to really grapple with my issues if I’m going to make lasting change?”
-Maybe you do… but the issue you need to grapple with is not the one you think.
+Sure… but the issue you need to grapple with is not the one you think.
 The issue you need to grapple with is that you aren’t seeing yourself clearly; my guess is that you are missing fully half of the picture.

 Which half are you missing?

 - The strong half.